labs42io/web-automation/README.md

         Then I expect that element "#search" becomes displayed
 ```

-All tests should be located in `./src/features/*` directory and have the extension `.feature`.
+All tests should be located in `./src/features/*` directory with extension `.feature` (configured in `./config/tests.config.ts`).
-This is configured in `./config/tests.config.ts`.
-For a list of predefined steps see files:
+For a list of predefined and supported steps see files:
 - `./src/steps/given.ts`
 - `./src/steps/when.ts`
 - `./src/steps/then.ts`.